srb-bareed/css-hover-effects/README.md

 Collection of CSS hover effects.

-This Repository contains collection of hover effects, transitions, and animations entirely coded in css.
+This Repository is a collection of hover effects, transitions, and animations entirely coded in css.
 One can find much prevalent effects to rarely used effects over here.
 As it is a collection of effects, I have derived inspiration from various sources, like 'simple transitions' are from @IanLunn's collections.
 Although I have derived the inspiration from various sources, but I have coded all the effects entirely by myself.